Viktoru/mlfruitandnut/mlfruitandnut/docs/development_two.md

 ```

-This file "core.entity_form_display.node.mlfruitandnut.default.yml" - adding the field to our content type & how the form should displayed
-creating a new node.
+This file "core.entity_form_display.node.mlfruitandnut.default.yml" – adds the field to our content type & affects how the form should display when creating a new node.

 ```batch